fernandopassaia/app_fullstackdemo/README.md

 So basically when a User is created, on the "UserHandler" the claims (all of them) will be gave to the User, and it will have all accesses.
 Anyway, if you want to test a "forbidden" and Angular Interceptor, you can delete it from "UserClaim" table (that links Claims to the Users).
 Than just logout (to delete token) and go on...

+**Note about the Template**: I've used a Ready-Template from internet.
+So basically most of the things, html/css code comes from it.
+Part of items i've done (like modals, messages, some designs), installed and configured components.
+The Template comes with no code to integrate to backend, no services, no interceptor, auth, nothing at all.
+Just clean Design-Material template.

 ------------------------------------------------------------------------------------------------------------

 ## How to RUN it and Technical Information: